 - Provide peri-operative management of heart failure patients undergoing cardiac transplantation or implantation of a mechanical circulatory device

 Each webinar is 30 minutes in length.
-This series will be available to all registered attendees in early July, and will be available ondemand to be completed at the attendee's convenience.
+This series is available to all registered attendees in the online meeting platform under the OnDemand tab to be completed at the attendee's convenience.